-10. Lack of formal policies and procedures regarding reasonable accommodation.

-10.1.
-Action: Jurisdictions which have not done so will adopt formal policies and procedures for persons with disabilities to request reasonable accommodations to local planning and development standards.

-- 10.1.a Action in FY 2013-14: The City of Antioch has completed this Action.
+- 10. Lack of formal policies and procedures regarding reasonable accommodation. - 10.1.
+Action: Jurisdictions which have not done so will adopt formal policies and procedures for persons with disabilities to request reasonable accommodations to local planning and development standards. - 10.1.a Action in FY 2014-15: The City of Antioch has completed this Action.
 Housing Element 3.1.3. - 11.
 Transitional and supportive housing is not treated as a residential use subject only to those restrictions that apply to other residential uses of the same type in the same zone, and is not explicitly permitted in the zoning code. - 11.1.
-Action: Jurisdictions which have not done so will amend their zoning codes to treat transitional and supportive housing types as a residential use subject only to those restrictions that apply to other residential uses of the same type in the same zone, and to explicitly permit both transitional and supportive housing types in the zoning code. - 11.1.a Action in FY 2013-14: The City of Antioch will address this action in the coming year, as expressed in Housing Element 3.1.5. - 12.
+Action: Jurisdictions which have not done so will amend their zoning codes to treat transitional and supportive housing types as a residential use subject only to those restrictions that apply to other residential uses of the same type in the same zone, and to explicitly permit both transitional and supportive housing types in the zoning code. - 11.1.a Action in FY 2014-15: The City of Antioch has completed this Action.
+Housing Element 3.1.5. - 12.
 IMPEDIMENT: Permanent emergency shelter is not permitted by right in at least one appropriate zoning district. - 12.1.
-Action: Jurisdictions which have not done so will amend their zoning codes to permit transitional and supportive housing by right in at least one residential zoning district. - 12.1.a Action in FY 2013-14: The City of Antioch will address this action in the coming year, as expressed in Housing Element 3.1.5.
+Action: Jurisdictions which have not done so will amend their zoning codes to permit transitional and supportive housing by right in at least one residential zoning district. - 12.1.a Action in FY 2014-15: The City of Antioch has completed this Action.
+Housing Element 3.1.5.